Aglaspidida: List of genera

 Additionally, Obrutschewia, Angarocaris and Intejocaris, known from the Ordovician of the Siberian Platform, may also be members of the group.
 Certain other similar extinct arthropods are suggested to possibly be closely related to the aglaspidids, including members of the poorly known order Strabopida.

 Cladogram of the position of Aglaspdida within Vicissicaudata, after McCoy et al. 2025:

-Cladogram of Aglaspdida after Jiao et al. 2021.
+Cladogram of Aglaspidida after Lerosey-Aubril, Zhu & Ortega-Hernández, 2017: